Turn Your Well Water Into Swell Water with Culligan Water

 Once you’ve purchased a water softener, installation is the next step.
 Working with your local service provider is recommended to ensure your water softener installation is done correctly.
 But what does water softener installation require?
 How long does the installation take?
 Here’s what you can expect.

+Your new softener will typically have two tanks.
 Culligan water softening systems work using ion-exchange technology.
 The softener is a pressure tank filled with resin beads that remove hardness ions (like calcium and magnesium) from water and replace them with softer sodium ions.
 This softener is connected to a brine tank filled with salt.
 When the softener becomes loaded with minerals, the salt from the brine tank rinses the resin beads and the minerals are discharged into a drain.
 (This process is called regeneration.)

 The most common problem people have with water softeners is forgetting to refill the salt.
 If this happens, it may take several days for the system to get the water soft again.
 To avoid this issue, we recommend that you take advantage of Culligan’s salt delivery service.
 With this service, three to four times a year, your local Culligan water expert will deliver salt bags to your home, fill your brine tank and usually, conduct an inspection of the unit as well.